 We returned to the marina and I docked it in ass-end first like I always do to show off, and surprisingly it didn’t fail miserably, then we talked a bit about price, timelines (which in our case were short indeed as we were starting our return journey to Sarnia the next day and their home marina would be Little Current in the North Channel).
 They then said goodbye and that they would be in touch soon.
 We felt quite good about their visit, but it was entirely possible that they would decide it was just not the right boat for them.
 So I really wasn’t getting my hopes up, and I always find it’s better to assume the course of action you least desire will happen, then you aren’t too disappointed when it does.
 But in any case, we really liked them and thought they would be excellent new owners for Bella Blue.

 With all the hard work done, I headed over to the marina’s fine pool, and Tony and Angela joined me shortly thereafter, but Ana took a pass.
 The pool was interesting - it had a three foot deep shallow end, then a steep transition to the rest of the pool which was five feet deep.
 Angela figured out that if you started running underwater right at the bottom of the transition, you could run full speed and your feet would keep slipping and you could never make it anywhere.
-So the three of us lined up and started sprinting like hell, in a heart pounding race to nowhere.
+The three of us lined up and started sprinting like hell, in a heart pounding race to nowhere.
 I said, “This sort of reminds me of my career at the City of Brantford.”
 This brought a chorus of laughter from the HQ2 crew, as they thanked their lucky stars their destinies had taken them nowhere near the public sector.

 Because it was so nice and warm outside we decided to order Domino’s pizza to avoid cooking and heating up the boats.
 The pizza was not great, which infuriated Magnus as he is very loyal to Domino’s, but it filled the gap and at least the scenery from the picnic table where we ate was quite nice.
 We felt surprisingly exhausted after our late dinner so packed it in early for the night.